- What is human centered marketing?

 - Great Examples of Human-Centered Digital Content

 Reality check.
 Humans don’t care about your product or service.
 They care about their own problems much more than they care about your products.
 It is time to reverse and think as human-centered content creation.
 Because of this centric reality, content is crucial.
-All types of content: blog content, video content, and social media content.
+All types of human centered marketing content: blog content, video content, and social media content.

 Content is a means to connect with humans — and help them better understand their own problems and problem-solve with them through quality content to find a solution.

 Why is it important to practice human centered marketing?
 The internet has become saturated with loads of content.
 It is now much harder to rank quality content organically and to attract a sustaining audience.

 A process to overcome this hurdle is to hone in on a target audience, define a specific niche and attract only the humans that are relevant to your product or service.
 According to Janrain, 74% of consumers are frustrated when a website’s content holds no interest for them.
 Do not make the humans frustrated, instead, give them relevance.

 “Human-centered design is a creative approach to problem-solving […] It’s a process that starts with the people you’re designing for and ends with new solutions that are tailor-made to suit their needs.” — IDEO